Stride (gum)

-Stride is a brand of sugar-free chewing gum introduced in June 2006 by Cadbury-Adams and owned by Mondelez International, sold in packs of 14 pieces.
+Stride is a brand of sugar-free chewing gum introduced by Cadbury-Adams in June 2006 and owned by Mondelez International.

-By around 2020, Stride had reduced its product range to a single flavor, Spearmint, and was mainly sold online through Amazon and eBay.
-Since then, the brand's availability in physical retail stores has gradually decreased.
-In 2023, Mondelez sold most of its chewing gum operations to Perfetti Van Melle to focus on its core chocolate and biscuit brands, though Stride was excluded from the deal.
-The following year, in 2024, Mondelez discontinued Stride sales in the United States, Canada, and Europe, when the final batch of Spearmint gum was produced.
-The brand still continues to be offered in China and Australia.
+By 2020, Stride had narrowed its product line down to only the Spearmint flavor and was primarly sold online through Amazon and eBay.
+Its availability in retail stores had also declined since then.
+In 2023, Stride sales were discontinued in the United States, Canada, and Europe after the final batch of Spearmint gum was produced.
+Later that year, Mondelez sold its developed-market chewing gum operations to Perfetti Van Melle, but Stride was not included in the deal.
+The brand is currently only available for sale in China and was also previously sold in Australia for a short time.

 Products

 Original

-Stride's original launch lineup introduced the following flavors: "Forever Fruit", "Nonstop Mint", "Spearmint", "Sweet Berry", "Sweet Cinammon", "Sweet Peppermint", "Uber Bubble", "Winterblue", "Always Mandarin", "Eternal Melon", and "Mega Mystery".
+The original Stride launch lineup introduced the following flavors: "Forever Fruit", "Nonstop Mint", "Spearmint", "Sweet Berry", "Sweet Cinnamon", "Sweet Peppermint", "Uber Bubble", "Winterblue", "Always Mandarin", "Eternal Melon", and "Mega Mystery".

 Stride Shift

 Stride Shift was released in April 2010 as a flavor-changing gum sold in two variants: "Berry to Mint" and "Citrus to Mint".
-Its launch was carried by a digital campaign, “Change Your Flavor, Change Your Life”, which allowed users to insert themselves into wacky scenarios online.
+Its launch was carried by a digital campaign, "Change Your Flavor, Change Your Life", which allowed users to insert themselves into wacky scenarios online.